AdrianPanGithub/HoudiniPCGTranslator/README.md

 # Compatibility

-This plug-in is reply on **my custom** [HoudiniEngineForUnreal](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal), so similar [compatibility](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal#compatibility) as the Houdini Engine, but only support Unreal >= 5.4 (Examples only run with 5.5).
+This plug-in relies on **my custom** [HoudiniEngineForUnreal](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal), so similar [compatibility](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal#compatibility) as the Houdini Engine, but only support Unreal >= 5.4 (Examples only run with 5.5).

 # Installation
 01. In this GitHub [repository](https://github.com/AdrianPanGithub/HoudiniPCGTranslator), click [Releases](https://github.com/AdrianPanGithub/HoudiniPCGTranslator/releases) on the right side.
-02. Download the Houdini PCG Transaltor zip file that matches your Unreal Engine Version.
+02. Download the Houdini PCG Translator zip file that matches your Unreal Engine Version.
 03. Extract the **HoudiniPCGTranslator** and **HoudiniEngine** to the **Plugins** of your Unreal Project Directory.

     e.g. `C:/Unreal Projects/MyGameProject/Plugins/HoudiniPCGTranslator` and `C:/Unreal Projects/MyGameProject/Plugins/HoudiniEngine`